 The path to trauma resolution is about examining and acknowledging the origin and environment of our triggers.
 Then using techniques, strategies and tools we can then re-learn to mediate and re-parent ourselves as we engage with new triggering events and the world.

 We know now that trauma-based responses disrupt the normal management of our emotions and thus it is our emotions where we need them.

 In childhood, we are most susceptible to the influence of trauma, however, in adulthood events or sequences of events that have nothing to do with our childhood can still be considered as traumatic.

 Everyday life situations happen so quickly that we often find ourselves in circumstances that require instant reactive responses.
 It is in those situations that we can learn to stop the cycle.

 Recovery Direct is a rehab centre (Johannesburg) that works with a broad range of trauma-indicated issues including depression, anxiety, alcohol and drug addictions as well as behaviour related problems.
-Our centre provides an exclusive focus on personal recovery and care and all therapeutic care is managed by a team of professional counsellors in Cape Town and via online therapy and learning materials for psychological evidence-based recovery.
+Our centre provides an exclusive focus on personal recovery and care and all therapeutic care is managed by a team of professional counsellors in Johannesburg and via online therapy and learning materials for psychological evidence-based recovery.